 First and foremost, thank you to Momo for all the time she spent with me working on this post!
 She was so much fun to work and chat with.

 If you would like to learn more about matchas from Momo, she is holding two online matcha workshops on June 26th and June 27th.
-Momo will be exploring and compare different grades of matcha and is also offering special tea flavoured sweets that are custom to her workshop!
+Momo will be exploring and comparing different grades of matcha and is also offering special tea flavoured sweets that are custom to her workshop!
 For more information please reach out to Momo via Instagram/Facebook or email email@example.com!

 The matcha bowl featured is from 3rd generation potter, Kuniki Kato.
-The bowl is kiyomizu-yaki style Japanese pottery that dates back to the 15th century merged with Thailand’s Benjaron style of using bright colours and gold patterns!
+The bowl is kiyomizu-yaki style Japanese pottery that dates back to the 15th century and merged with Thailand’s Benjaron style of using bright colours and gold patterns!
 I purchased it up when I was an intern at Kyoto Obubu Tea Farms a few years back.
 That is also where the tencha and kukich are from!

 The question of the post: What else would you like to learn about matcha?